 Take some time to explore the Design Thinking approach by integrating it into your next instructional design project.
 Bringing more empathy, definition, ideation, iteration, and testing into our work will only make us better at designing instruction for the modern learner.

-Master the art of designing virtual classroom programs, a key part of many modern learning blends, with our upcoming Virtual Classroom Instructional Designer certificate course.
+Master the art of designing virtual classroom programs, a key part of many modern learning blends, with our upcoming Virtual Classroom Design Mastery Series certificate course.
 Register now by clicking this badge: